Large-Capacity Pump Station Rehabilitation in Detroit

 - The existing Pump Motors (1250, 1000 and 800 HP) were reconditioned off site and reinstalled.

 - CFD and physical model informed partial gate throttling and wet well baffles to optimize conveyance and distribution of grit.

-- Fully renovated facility that takes advantage of the inherent advantages of the legacy 1930s era equipment informed by modern advances.
+- Project goals include a fully renovated facility that will take advantage of the inherent advantages of the legacy 1940s era equipment while being informed by modern advances.

-- The new design aligned O&M needs with manpower and staff capabilities and provided the ability to field test pumps.
+- The new design aligned O&M needs with manpower and staff capabilities and improved the ability to field test pumps.

-This pump station is one of two influent pump stations for the Water Resource Recovery Facility (WRRF), which is the largest single-site wastewater treatment facility in the United States.
 Pump Station No. 1, first constructed in the 1940s, consists of eight constant speed vertical centrifugal pumps, ranging in size from 126 to 181 mgd.
-Grit and large debris routinely wear down the impellers which impairs the hydraulic performance of the pump capacity.
+Grit and large debris routinely wear down the impellers, which impair the hydraulic performance of the pump.

-The multidisciplinary project team provided a comprehensive evaluation of the pump station.
+The multidisciplinary project team mainly consisted of three consulting companies closely coordinating on a regular basis to provide a comprehensive evaluation of the pump station.
+Hazen’s design scope included full responsibility of the HVAC and plumbing, architectural and electrical components, as well as significant support of Process Mechanical, and instrumentation and controls.
 The full-service, multi-year project started with a condition evaluation followed by detailed design, bidding services, and construction assistance.